AmrineA/Payroll-Benefits-Sample/README.md

 An application demonstrating a simple payroll and benefits system

 This application uses the following technologies and frameworks:
-ASP.NET/.NET Core 2.0
+-ASP.NET/.NET Core 2.0
-Entity Framework Core
+-Entity Framework Core
-Angular 5
+-Angular 5
-SQL Server
+-SQL Server
-C#
+-C#
-Bootstrap
+-Bootstrap
-TypeScript
+-TypeScript

 Steps to run the application:
 1. Ensure you have SQL Server LocalDB running, or modify the connection string in the appsettings.json file to point to an instance of SQL Server.